jakehsiao/sdc-behaviour-cloning/README.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

+**NOTE**: My model has trained on cloud 5 epoches with 20k data points per epoch.
+However the training log was not updated to my notebook so it shows 2 epoches with 20 data which is used to test the function in my own computer.

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh